Kirosci/Project-Recon/readme.md

 * pl.txt
 * fuzz-php.php

-Sorted results are saved in fuzz.txt file while seperate results for each wordlists are saved in /fuzz
+Results are saved in fuzz.txt file, while seperate results for each wordlist are saved in /fuzz